measles,mumps,rubel,varicel liv(PF)10e3-4.3-3-3.99TCID50/0.5 mL subcut

 Read all vaccine information available from your health care professional before receiving the vaccine.
 If you have any questions, ask your health care professional.

 This vaccine is given by injection by a health care professional.
-Depending on the brand of vaccine your child receives, it will be given either under the skin or into the muscle of the upper arm.
+Depending on the brand, it may be given either under the skin or into the muscle of the upper arm.

 Vaccines are usually given in a series of doses to provide the best protection.
 Closely follow the vaccination schedule provided by the health care professional.
-Keep all scheduled medical appointments.
-It may be helpful to mark a calendar as a reminder.
+To help you remember, mark your calendar with a reminder.

 Side effects

-Pain/redness/swelling at the injection site, fever, rash, and fussiness may occur.
+Pain/redness/swelling at the injection site, fever, or mild rash may occur.
 If any of these effects last or get worse, tell the health care professional promptly.

 Rarely, some people have symptoms such as fainting, dizziness, vision changes, or ringing in the ears just after getting a vaccine injection.
 Tell the health care professional right away if your child has any of these symptoms.
 Sitting or lying down may help, since these symptoms usually don't last long.

-Remember that this medication has been prescribed because the health care professional has judged that the benefit to your child is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.
+Remember that this vaccine has been prescribed because the health care professional has judged that the benefit to your child is greater than the risk of side effects.
+Many people using this vaccine do not have serious side effects.

 Tell the health care professional right away if your child has any serious side effects, including: